 The objective is to train a ML regression model that generates the target column charges more accurately.
 Being a regression model problem, metrics such as the coefficient of determination and the mean squared error are used to evaluate the model.

 This dataset can boost up the financial performance of a medical insurer, bit it has some issues that complicate its usage.
-Luckily, Synthesized can solve these problems in a fast and intuitive way.
+Luckily, Synthesized data generation tools can solve these problems in a fast and intuitive way.

 This dataset is publicly available in Kaggle's Medical Cost Personal dataset.